Jeff-Bouchard/hub.docker.com/doc/CRYPTOGRAPHIC-SECURITY.md

 1. **RC4OK from Emercoin Core**: Blockchain-derived randomness (see Emercoin / RC4OK references below)
 2. **Original Hardware Bits**: Direct hardware entropy sources
-3. **UHEP (Universal Hardware Entropy Protocol)**: A software framework that aggregates hardware-level random number generation
+3. **UHEP aggregation (internal design)**: A project-specific framework that aggregates and mixes hardware-related random sources.
+This is an internal design choice, not a standardized external protocol.

 **For non-Windows machines only** - Windows uses different entropy sources.